Jim Provenzano - Lambda Literary Award-winning author of Now I'm Here,

 My seventh novel, Finding Tulsa,

-will be published in September
+published in September

 2020 with Palm Drive Publishing.